revou-fsse-5/module-3-sutoro/README.md

 ![screenshot](screenshot.png)

 ## Challenges
-Unable to display image to the page.
+Unable to display the image properly.